AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 ## More examples and scripts

-You can find more example interactions on the `counter-contract` example directly in the `cw-orchestrator` repo :
+You can find more example interactions on the `counter-contract` example directly in the `cw-orchestrator` repo:

 - Some examples [showcase interacting with live chains](https://github.com/AbstractSDK/cw-orchestrator/blob/main/contracts/counter/examples/deploy.rs).
 - Some other examples show [how to use the library for testing your contracts](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter/tests).